Unboxed-Software/solana-course/content/non-transferable-token.md

 Now run `npm start`.
 We should see the console log of transaction failure along with program logs.

 That's it!
 We have successfully created a non-transferable mint.
-If you are stuck at any point, you can find the working code on the `solution` branch of [this repository](https://github.com/Unboxed-Software/non-transferable-token.git).
+If you are stuck at any point, you can find the working code on the `solution` branch of [this repository](https://github.com/Unboxed-Software/solana-lab-non-transferable-token.git).

+# Challenge
+For the challenge, create your own non-transferable token and try to transfer it.